 Translational research is the engine that moves science from the laboratory bench to the hospital bed and back again.

-Our translational research team works closely with basic scientists to identify new discoveries that have promising medical applications.
+Translational researchers works closely with basic scientists to identify new discoveries that have promising medical applications.
+They then partner with clinicians to test the efficacy of these treatments in humans.

 Translational research also operates in the reverse direction, taking new medical insights that develop during clinical trials and feeding them back to the laboratory for further investigation by our scientists.A Uniquely Productive Setting